pulilab/vuex-geolocation/docs/nuxt.md

 > The preferred way to use this component with nuxt is trough the use of a plugin

-vuex-geolocation was born in a nuxt project it works perfectly in combination with it.
+vuex-geolocation was born in a nuxt project and it works perfectly in combination with it.

-Add a new plugin in your plugin folder, let's call it `vuex-geolocation.js`
+Add a new plugin in your plugin folder and let's call it `vuex-geolocation.js`

 ```js
 import VuexGeolocation from 'vuex-geolocation';